Warp To Me Rookie Guide

 Warp broadcasts are orders to warp to a point in space, most of the time the next site.
 Right click on the broadcast and Warp to at 0.

 Do not warp before FC orders via voice commands.

-If you are flying a logistics ship, you are required to lock every shield broadcast.
+If you are flying a logistics ship, you are required to lock every shield and armor broadcast.
 This is most easily done by holding down the hotkey for locking (Ctrl) and clicking on the broadcast.
 For more information on flying logistics ships, read our Logi Rookie Guide.